 Foot safari walk through

-OPEN Thursday to Sunday ONLY, from 9.30am to 3pm (last entry), closing at 4pm.
+OPEN Thursday to Sunday only from 11th November to Thursday 18th December.
+Open from 9.30am to 3pm (last entry), closing at 4pm.

 Enter in your own vehicle and enjoy unlimited circuits of the Road Safari.
 The re-entry route can be found through the concrete car park, past Elephant Meadow.